amrEsma3il/posts-_app/README.md

-# Flutter clean architecture - Posts app
+# Flutter clean architecture and clean code to create sample posts app

 ## using fake api from this website https://jsonplaceholder.typicode.com/